Table 1 – Upper-Level Credit Requirements

 a) Law courses taken before matriculation at Harvard Law School will be considered part of the transfer student’s first year of J.D. studies and may not be used to meet any Harvard Law School upper-level credit requirements and will not be included in Latin honors calculations.

-b) Transfer students must satisfy the Law School’s first-year requirements (with the exception of the Problem Solving Workshop) and can do so through demonstrating completion of comparable courses at their prior institution or completion of qualifying courses after matriculation at Harvard Law School.
-For a list of qualifying courses, please consult the Office of the Registrar.
+b) Transfer students must satisfy the Law School’s first-year requirements (with the exception of the 1L January Experiential Term) and can do so through demonstrating completion of comparable courses at their prior institution or completion of qualifying courses after matriculation at Harvard Law School.
+For the list of qualifying courses, please consult the Office of the Registrar.

-c) Harvard Law School courses taken by a transfer student–including first-year Law School courses and qualifying courses taken after matriculation to bring the transfer student into compliance with the School’s first-year requirements–may be used toward the 52 upper-level credit minimum and will count in overall performance in the 2L or 3L year according to the rules set forth in this Handbook (i.e., credit/fail and cross-registration courses are not included in Latin honors calculations (see Section I(Q)).
+c) Harvard Law School courses taken by a transfer student—including first-year law school courses and qualifying courses taken after matriculation to bring the transfer student into compliance with Harvard Law School’s first-year requirements—may be used toward the 52 upper-level credit minimum and will count in overall performance in the 2L or 3L year according to the rules set forth in this Handbook (i.e., credit/fail and cross-registration courses are not included in Latin honors calculations (see Section I(S))).

-d) All transfer students, including those who earned fewer credits in the 1L year than the number required by the Harvard Law School first-year course load, must complete a minimum of 83 total credits in order to earn the J.D.
+d) All transfer students, regardless of the number of credits completed in their 1L year, must complete a minimum of 83 total credits in order to earn the J.D.